-BRRD, as amended by BRRD II, impacts how in-scope institutions, such as MBE DAC absorb losses in certain stressed scenarios.
+BRRD, as amended by BRRD II and as implemented in individual member states, impacts how in-scope institutions, such as MBE DAC, absorb losses in certain stressed scenarios and outlines the applicable resolution powers of resolution authorities.
 BRRD II also seeks to harmonize the bank insolvency creditor hierarchy relating to the priority ranking of holders of certain classes of subordinated debt (which are eligible to be used to contribute to an institution's MREL requirement).
+The EU continues to consult on further amendments to the BRRD as part of its consultation on bank crisis management and deposit insurance.